Lambda Expression in C# with examples 2024

 .

-Using lambda expressions with delegates makes your code more compact and easier to understand at a glance.
+Using lambda expressions with delegate makes your code more compact and easier to understand at a glance.

 Learn about collection in c#.